xournalpp/xournalpp.github.io/docs/installation/windows.md

 ---

 1. Unzip archive which should be named something like `xournalpp-{version}-windows.zip`
-2. Run the setup program contained in `xournalpp-{version}-windows.zip`.
+2. Run the setup program contained in `xournalpp-{version}-windows.zip`
 3. Follow the installation steps
 4. Success!